unQualsevol/rpi2/README.md

 ## Requirements
 ```
 Only boot from SD, the main partition is on a Hard drive by USB
-Have a partition mounted at start to be used as storage
+Have a HDD mounted at start to be used as storage
 Fixed IP
 Transmission Daemon Installed
 Git installed